ArweaveTeam/arweave/doc/gateway_setup_guide.md

 In order to point a custom domain name to a specific transaction a special DNS record needs to be created in its DNS zone.

-For example, for a give custom domain name `custom.domain.example` and a given target transaction ID `1H0jHTlM6bYFdnrwZ4yMx92EgJITDRakse2YP_sDkBc`, a TXT record should be created with the name `_arweave.custom.domain.example` and the transaction ID as its value (`1H0jHTlM6bYFdnrwZ4yMx92EgJITDRakse2YP_sDkBc`).
+For example, for a given custom domain name `custom.domain.example` and a given target transaction ID `1H0jHTlM6bYFdnrwZ4yMx92EgJITDRakse2YP_sDkBc`, a TXT record should be created with the name `_arweave.custom.domain.example` and the transaction ID as its value (`1H0jHTlM6bYFdnrwZ4yMx92EgJITDRakse2YP_sDkBc`).

 ### Startup